 When it comes to your child, you’d want nothing but the best.
-Breast milk is the premium and complete source of nourishment for an infant.
-But as the child grows he needs more than just breast milk.
+Breast milk is the premium and complete source of nourishment for an infant till 6 months of age.
+But as the child grows he needs more than just breast milk – for his optimum growth and development.
+After 6 months of age, a baby tends to lose the fat content of the breast milk that was earlier offered, and ghee can be an excellent way to make up for the loss.
 Often parents get confused when it comes to the diet of a baby.
 Pediatricians recommend semi solid food, rich in iron and proteins like pureed fruits, dalia, starchy vegetables, ghee (clarified butter), vegetable stock etc which can be easily digested.

 While all the options mentioned above seem healthy and nutritious many people are skeptical when it comes to giving ghee or clarified butter to their infants.
 Let us weigh the pros and cons before coming up with a definitive conclusion.

 If you are an Indian, you would be very familiar with ghee.
 Many household still prepare this simple butter.
 The exotic name is derived from the Sanskrit word (गोघृत go-ghṛit).
 Ghee is essentially prepared from cow’s milk by simmering butter obtained from cream.
 It separates from the cream leaving a liquid residue, with a yellowish color and a strong fragrance.
 Not only in food, but ghee in India is also used in many medicines and religious rituals.
 Many households still resort to making ghee at home, which is cheaper and better than the packaged ghee available in the market.